Craigie High School: History

 In November 1963, the Dundee Sub-Works Committee asked the Town Clerk to negotiate for the purchase of 12 acres of ground at Craigie Home Farm south as a site for a new secondary school.
 The contract was won by Charles Gray (Builders) at a total cost of £935,000.

 Craigie High School first opened its doors to pupils on 20 August 1970, although some building work continued until the official opening on 11 December 1970 by Sir Garnet Wilson, former Lord Provost of Dundee and whom the street entrance of the school, Garnet Terrace, was named for.

 When opened, the school was considered a major step forward in improving education in Dundee due it being the first purpose built comprehensive school in the city.
 For this reason, the school was featured in the local newspaper The Courier.

 As of 2019, Dundee City Council were considered replacing Craigie High and nearby Braeview Academy with a new school on the site of the former St. Saviour's High School, involving some of Craigie's pupils transferring to Grove Academy The merger was approved in 2021.

 Houses

-The school operates a house system, which is assigned at the start of S1 (first year) and split between classes (2 classes per house).
-Pupils remain in the specified house for the remainder of their education at CHS, although house classes become mixed in preparation for the National Qualifications exams at the beginning of 4th year, the pupils still have one class a week with their house group held by their guidance teacher.
+The school operated a house system, which was assigned at the start of S1 (first year) and split between classes (2 classes per house).
+Pupils remained in the specified house for the remainder of their education at CHS, although house classes became mixed in preparation for the National Qualifications exams at the beginning of 4th year, the pupils still had one class a week with their house group held by their guidance teacher.

-The houses are named Isla, Lomond, Skye and Nevis and are used with a points system during educational and physical competitions.
-Each house has a DHT assigned as House head and a teacher assigned as the Guidance teachers for the house.
+The houses were named Isla, Lomond, Skye and Nevis and were used with a points system during educational and physical competitions.
+Each house had a DHT assigned as House head and a teacher assigned as the Guidance teachers for the house.